 However, while opening and closing the canopy, it tends to make some rustling sounds which isn’t helpful if the baby is about to fall asleep.
 Also, the canopy is not as breathable as intended so there’s a chance the little one will be sweating inside.

 It’s certainly one of the up-and-coming car seats on the market.
 Here’s what other people think of the Baby Jogger City GO.
 These are some of the highest ratings out there for any car seat:

 4.7 Stars, 80 Reviews – Buybuybaby.com

 Ability to adapt to any Baby Jogger stroller

 Headrest label position

-Having said that, the extras (upgrades, attributes whatever you may call it) they are way up there in my list of decision making.
-Especially the the newborn fit headrest, the no re-thread harness and the easy to use taxi belt path.
+Having said that, the extras (upgrades, attributes whatever you may call them) are way up there in my list of decision making.
+Especially the newborn fit headrest, the no re-thread harness, and the easy-to-use taxi belt path.
 They will make your life easier for certain.
 If you’ve gone through the pain then you know what I’m talking about.

 To sum it up, if you decide to get the Baby Jogger City GO, you’re definitely only going to be paying for the extra convenience features.
 And I say these parent-friendly benefits are definitely worth the investment.